José María Zavala Castella: Family and youth

 The couple had 6 children, all of them sons, born between the mid-1910s and the mid-1920s; José María was the youngest one.
-Born when his father served in Guadalajara, he commenced schooling during his parent's spell in Tenerife and then in Burgos, in both cases in schools run by the religious.
+Born when his father served in Guadalajara, he commenced schooling during his parents' spell in Tenerife and then in Burgos, in both cases in schools run by the religious.
 At outbreak of the civil war the family lived in Burgos; at least one older brother volunteered to Carlist troops.
 In 1937 as a 13-year-old José María escaped from home and also joined a Navarrese requeté unit; no details are available.
 In the 1940s he lived with his parents in Madrid and having completed school education he commenced work in an unspecified insurance company.
 In parallel, he pursued evening studies in law, but it is not clear if and when he graduated.
 In 1949 he married Maruja Díaz García-Moreno; nothing is known of her or of her family.
 They had one child, Jesús Zavala Díaz; neither he nor his descendants became public figures.
 The best known Zavala's relative was his older brother Juan Zavala Castella, a career officer; moderately known as military historian and Carlist propagandist, during late Francoism he became director general de prisiones.